-Buzzword Translation Blinding insight The unexpected "Aha!" point the recruiter is waiting to see the candidate discover as he or she plows through the details of the case question.
-Buzzword Poet Translation A person who breaks out in a rash when he sees any- thing quantitative.
+Translation: the unexpected "Aha!" point the recruiter is waiting to see the candidate discover as he or she plows through the details of the case question.

+Poet

+Translation: a person who breaks out in a rash when he sees anything quantitative.
 Warning: Never admit to being a poet during the case interview process.
 Even if the person doing the interviewing was a poet before he joined the firm, he'll have too deep a sense of shame to admit it.

+Actionable

-Buzzword Actionable Translation Advice or recommendations that the client can really use.
+Translation: advice or recommendations that the client can really use.
 Even an exceptionally astute analysis will benefit from a couple of actionable recommendations thrown in at the end.
-(After all, you want to impress upon your interviewer that you really are going after a business job instead of an academic position!)
+(After all, you want to impress on your interviewer that you really are going after a business job instead of an academic position!)